'They're still shooting': Frantic audio from officers at the Texas mall massacre reveals chaos during the carnage - Local News 8

 Disturbing online posts before the shooting

-The gunman, 33-year-old Mauricio Garcia, was carrying three weapons, including an incredibly destructive AR-15-style rifle, and had five more in his car, Texas Department of Public Safety Regional Director Hank Sibley said.
+The gunman, 33-year-old Mauricio Garcia, was carrying three guns and had five more in his car, Texas Department of Public Safety Regional Director Hank Sibley said.
 US mass shooters often have used AR-15-style rifles.

 Garcia, who had previously worked as a security guard, had no documented criminal history, Sibley said.